What is Ransomware and 15 Easy Steps To Keep Your System Protected [Updated]

 - Because most home users still rely exclusively on antivirus to protect them from all threats, which is frequently ineffective in spotting and stopping ransomware;

 - Because of the sheer volume of Internet users that can become potential victims (more infected PCs = more money).

 - Because that’s where the money is;

 - Because attackers know that a successful infection can cause major business disruptions, which will increase their chances of getting paid;

 - Because computer systems in companies are often complex and prone to vulnerabilities that can be exploited through technical means;

 - Because the human factor is still a huge liability which can also be exploited, but through social engineering tactics;

-- Because cyber criminals know that business would rather not report ransomware attacks for fears of legal or reputation-related consequences;
+- Because cyber criminals know that business would rather not report an infection for fear or legal consequences and brand damage.

-- Because small businesses are often unprepared to deal with advanced cyber attacks (which ransomware is) and have a lax BYOD (bring your own device) policy.
+- Because small businesses are often unprepared to deal with advanced cyber attacks and have a relaxed BYOD (bring your own device) policy.